geethadot12345/master-branch-api-creation/README.md

 # master-branch-api-creation
 checking git hub repo working or not.

+adding name of the author : geetha budigapaka